mithcs/aurders/README.md

 - Does NOT interfere with anything inside the .ssh/ directory.
 - Does NOT push-es changes from local git repository.

-### External Source

-If you want to use external source, ensure you have a local copy.
-Specify that local copy in the source arguments, and provide the corresponding URL when asked for the source.
+## Be mindful of following:

+- aurders currently supports only one source.
+- You can set external source easily, but you are required to have local copy of that same package.
+- The PKGBUILD and .SRCINFO templates does not contain all the fields, it contains only what is required and/or is standard.

 ## TODO
+- [ ] Ask user before commiting changes in git repository
+- [ ] Fix `final_step` module doc
+- [ ] Add how to with examples section
+- [ ] Add support for multiple data sources
 - [ ] Refactor everything
-- [ ] Add support for multiple data sources
+- [X] Test untested features
-- [ ] Allow users to add multiple dependencies easily
+- [X] Allow users to add multiple dependencies easily
-- [ ] Fix `final_step` module doc
-- [ ] Fix implementation for copying package
+- [X] Fix implementation for copying package
-- [ ] Completely implement different methods for setting source(s)
-- [ ] Test untested features
-- [ ] Add `provides`, `conflicts` and `optdepends` in PKGBUILD

 ## Contributing